ARPRL/ARPRL/README.md

-## AdvRPPRL: Towards Adversarially Robust and Privacy-Preserving Representation Learning via Information Theory
+## ARPRL: Adversarially Robust and Privacy-Preserving Representation Learning via Information Theory
 Our implementation is based on code from Learning Adversarially Robust Representations via Worst-Case Mutual Information Maximization [(ICML 2020)](https://arxiv.org/abs/2002.11798) and our team's privacy presentation via information theory concept.
 For all the scripts, we assume the working directory to be the root folder of our code.
 You can reference the